Last updated 2026-05-05

 Every agent registration emits a Registered(uint256 indexed agentId, string agentURI, address indexed owner) event from the Identity Registry.
 To list agents, call getLogs with that event signature and the registry address.

 The fromBlock choice is the main knob.
 Use the deploy block (24339871 on Ethereum mainnet) to backfill the whole registry.
-Use something like head - 100_000n for a “what’s new lately” view — roughly two weeks of mainnet history.
+Use something like head - 10_000n for a “what’s new lately” view (~5–6 hours of Base history, or ~33 hours on Ethereum mainnet).
 Going earlier than the deploy block is wasted RPC budget.

 viem decodes indexed topics and the non-indexed event data, so agentId, owner, and agentURI all come out of log.args: